karimodm/notejam/terraform/README.md

 For the first step, we need to deploy these environments in order: `common` --> `db` --> `app`.
 After first deployment, our changes will usually happen in `app` category, so we don't need to touch other tiers anymore.

-rlease note that for the `db` and `app` tiers you will need to specify the `db_user` and `db_pass` variables, corresponding to the database username and password respectively.
+Please note that for the `db` and `app` tiers you will need to specify the `db_user` and `db_pass` variables, corresponding to the database username and password respectively.
 You can do that interactively or by specifying environment variables following the Terraform specification `TF_VAR_db_user` and `TF_VAR_db_pass`.

 The workflow for each part is basically quite the same: